sourcefrog/rdiff-rs/README.md

-# librdiff-rs [pre-alpha]
+# rdiff-rs [pre-alpha]

+rdiff is a tool and library to generate binary deltas against a signature summarizing the contents of an old file.
+The deltas can only be applied to the exact old file contents from which they're generated.

-This is the start of a compatible pure Rust implementation of librsync.
+This is the start of a pure Rust implementation of rdiff, both the command line tool and the library.

-To reduce confusion with the `rsync` tool and with the C implementation, this is called `librdiff` but the formats, capabilities and API will be the same as `librsync` (and not the same as `rsync`).
+The original C implementation is at https://github.com/librsync/librsync.

+rdiff uses the same algorithm, but not the same format, as rsync.

 The plan is to provide this in four layers:

 * `src/`
-  (crate `librdiff`):
+  (crate `rdiff`):
-  librsync algorithm and format implemented in pure Rust, including unit tests.
+  rdiff algorithm and format implemented in pure Rust, including unit tests.

-* `src/bin/rdiff`
+* `rdiff` binary from `src/main.rs`:
-    a pure Rust binary based on `librsync-rs`, providing an `rdiff` command line tool similar to and compatible in format and command line syntax with
-    `rdiff` from C librsync.
+    a command line tool compatible in format and command line syntax with `rdiff` from C librsync.

-* `capi/`, crate `librdiff-capi`:
+* `capi/`, crate `rdiff-capi`:
     A C API backed by the Rust implementation.
   * The same as the existing librsync C API except where this is infeasible or the existing API is very problematic.